 It is the teacher's/facilitator's responsibility to provide work for students who are absent and to support them ingetting any needed re-teach, resources, and/or opportunities.
 In ideal circumstances, late work and assessments would be submitted within the same number of days that the student was absent, but it may be more reasonable to allow until the end of the unit or the end of the grading period, whichever occurs sooner.
 In case of missed assignments due to extended absence, campuses and teachers may provide individualized alternative options and due dates or provide alternative programs, on case-by-case basis.
 In the case of absences due to pull-out intervention, AR and Hotspot facilitators should create a plan to ensure they have sufficient quiz scores and remain on track for their progress benchmark, respectively.
-Campus leadership and teachers should provide reasonable opportunities for students to make up assignments missed due to extended absences and/or extenuating circumstances within the grading period in which the student was absent.
-If assignments are not made up within the grading period, a written intervention plan should be instituted.
+Campus leadership and teachers should provide reasonable opportunities for students to make up assignments missed due to extended absences and/or extenuating circumstances within the grading period, a written intervention plan should be instituted.